gilesbowkett/argonaut/readme.md

 `brake argonaut:filesystem:analyze["whatever.json"]`

-This is UNFINISHED.
-Don't even fuck with it.
+This is unfinished.
+It produces accurate schemas of arbitrarily nested JSON objects, but they look messy, and I don't currently do anything to reconcile differences in subtree schemas.
+In other words, given two trees:

+    1. {foo: "bar", baz: {qu: "ux"}}
+    2. {foo: 123, baz: {quux: "quux"}}

+The code will notice that `foo` lacks a consistent data type, but not that `baz` does.
+(I think.)
+It will also trigger very many errors which mention schema inconsistency, but which, in my opinion, do not actually come from schema inconsistency.
+(Irony.)

 wtf task
 --------

 `brake argonaut:filesystem:wtf["whatever.json"]`

 This will screendump ongoing object-by-object analyses.
-These analyses are imperfect and the point of the task is to debug them.
+Debugging tool.
 Starting to disappear, replaced by tests.

 what's an argonaut? is that some kind of ice cream?
 ---------------------------------------------------